slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
 "Friends are better than money.
 Almost anything money can do, friends can do better.
 In so many ways a friend with a boat is better than owning a boat."
 -- Kevin Kelly*

-> *"Routinely greeting six neighbours maximizes wellbeing."
--- Mr. Rogers*

-> *"Love your neighbour, yet don’t pull down your hedge."
--- Benjamin Franklin*

-> *"Friendships last when each friend thinks he has a slight superiority over the other."
--- Honore De Balzac*

 > *"A mother tells you you’re special.
 A father gets you to prove it." (...)
 "If you can’t talk shit to your friends, you’re not friends."